dimitri-nicolo/calico/security/firewall-integration.md

 The {{site.prodname}} integration controller (**tigera-firewall-controller**) lets you manage FortiGate firewall address group objects dynamically, based on {{site.prodname}} GlobalNetworkPolicy.

 You determine the Kubernetes pods that you want to allow access outside the firewall, and create {{site.prodname}} global network policy using selectors that match those pods.
 After you deploy the tigera firewall controller in the Kubernetes cluster, you create a ConfigMap with the Fortinet firewall information.
-The {{site.prodname}} controller reads the ConfigMap, gets FortiGate firewall IP address and API token.
-It then populates the Kubernetes Node IPs of selector matching pods in FortiGate address group objects.
+The {{site.prodname}} controller reads the ConfigMap, gets FortiGate firewall IP address, API token and source IP address selection, it can be either `node` or `pod`.
+- In your kubernetes cluster, if pods IP addresses are routable and address selection is `pod`, then it populates the Kubernetes pod IPs of selector matching pods in FortiGate address group objects or
+- If source address selection is `node`, then populates the kubernetes node IPs of selector matching pods in Fortigate address group objects.

 ### Before you begin...